typesense/typesense-instantsearch-adapter/README.md

 ```

 You can then add any of the Instantsearch-React widgets [here](https://www.algolia.com/doc/guides/building-search-ui/widgets/showcase/react/) that are [supported](#widget-compatibility) by the adapter.

+The instructions above also apply to React Native.

 ### With [vue-instantsearch](https://github.com/algolia/vue-instantsearch)